AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This text is placed as a title at the top of the section.

 #### `elements`
-This property is requires and must be a list of one or element objects.
+This property is required and must be a list of one or more element objects.
 Elements make up the interesting parts of the form.
 They are usually tied to an attribute and determine how the attribute can be edited.
 Examples of form elements are text boxes, on/off switches, and pick lists.
 Each element has the following properties.
 Some properties are only relevant for certain types of elements.
-Each element object has the following properties.

  * [`title`](#-elements-title-) (o)
  * [`type`](#-elements-type-)